openpotato/openholidaysapi.website/en/docs/index.md

 **OpenHolidays API** is a small [Open Data project](https://opendatahandbook.org/guide/en/what-is-open-data/) that collects public holiday and school holiday data and makes it available via an open REST API interface.
 The following countries are currently supported:

++ Albanien (public holidays and school holidays from 2020)
-+ Albania (public holidays and school holidays from 2020)
++ Andorra (public holidays and school holidays from 2020)
 + Austria (public holidays and school holidays from 2020)
 + Belgium (public holidays and school holidays from 2020)
 + Bulgaria (public holidays and school holidays from 2020)